Nat-Su-lemon/Cornell-Racing-ARG26-Charging-System/README.md

 > ## 📄 Full Technical Report
 > This GitHub repo only serves as the project documentation landing page.
-For more details regarding the technical and design aspects of this system, please refer to the [Full Technical Report Document](https://docs.google.com/document/d/1nDSdyh8C3EoCIEV3Xa5Q3-b9oIaXxnFPz5djCGfBuzo/edit?tab=t.0).
+For more details regarding the technical and design aspects of this system, please refer to the [View the PDF](https://github.com/Nat-Su-lemon/Cornell-Racing-ARG26-Charging-System/blob/main/assets/ARG26_SP26_TechnicalReport_PTP_Charging_nbs63.pdf)